interfacevisionblog/interfacevisionblog.github.com/_posts/2012-11-15-object-aggregate.md

     }
     ...

 In this case, we have some information of type object.
 We do not know if that information is an actual aggregate or a single instance (though we do allow you to query if an object is an actual aggregate by calling isAggregate).
+However, this doesn't matter and we are able to traverse the returned object instance.

 Traditionally, a developer would have to write something like this: